Connect Workday to your favorite reporting tools without moving data.

 To connect to a Databricks cluster, set the properties as described below.

-Note: You can find the required values in your Databricks instance by navigating to Clusters and selecting the desired cluster, and selecting the JDBC/ODBC tab under Advanced Options.
+Note: The needed values can be found in your Databricks instance by navigating to Clusters, and selecting the desired cluster, and selecting the JDBC/ODBC tab under Advanced Options.

 - Server: Set to the Server Hostname of your Databricks cluster.